japila-books/spark-sql-internals/docs/expressions/UnsafeProjection.md

 `create` transforms all <<spark-sql-Expression-CreateNamedStruct.md#, CreateNamedStruct>> expressions to `CreateNamedStructUnsafe` in every spark-sql-Expression-BoundReference.md[BoundReference] in the input `exprs`.

-In the end, `create` requests `GenerateUnsafeProjection` to spark-sql-GenerateUnsafeProjection.md#generate[generate a UnsafeProjection].
+In the end, `create` requests `GenerateUnsafeProjection` to [generate a UnsafeProjection](../whole-stage-code-generation/GenerateUnsafeProjection.md#generate).

 NOTE: A variant of `create` takes `subexpressionEliminationEnabled` flag (that usually is SparkPlan.md#subexpressionEliminationEnabled[subexpressionEliminationEnabled] flag of `SparkPlan`).